At Long Last Love: Plot

-New York, 1935.
-Broadway star Kitty O'Kelly is dumped by her boyfriend after drinking heavily ("Down in the Depths").
+In New York, 1935, Broadway star Kitty O'Kelly is dumped by her boyfriend after drinking heavily ("Down in the Depths").
 Italian gambler Johnny Spanish wins a poker game and returns to his shabby downtown apartment ("Tomorrow").
-Spoiled heiress Brooke Carter returns to her hotel suite after a night out, only to be given an official notice by her maid Elizabeth, saying that they will be evicted unless she settles the bill ("Which?").
+Spoiled heiress Brooke Carter returns to her hotel suite after a night out, only to be given an official notice by her maid Elizabeth, saying they will be evicted unless she settles the bill ("Which?").
 Playboy millionaire Michael Oliver Pritchard III drives home with his chauffeur and valet Rodney James after being bored with partying all night long ("Poor Young Millionaire").
 The hungover Kitty runs out and hails Michael's limousine, mistaking it for a taxi.
 Rodney manages to avoid her, but he still causes a minor accident.
 Michael and Kitty start chatting and take an instant liking to each other.

 Brooke and Elizabeth go to the race track in order to raise money for the hotel bill.
 They meet Johnny, whom Brooke dislikes.
 Brooke bets her last $300 on the same race as Johnny.
-Johnny's horse wins while Brooke's comes dead last.
+Johnny's horse wins while Brooke's finishes last.
 After the race, Johnny offers Brooke and Elizabeth a ride.
 Elizabeth declines, but nudges Brooke to accept.
 Kitty and Michael, increasingly smitten, drink champagne at his apartment, while Brooke and Johnny go for a car ride.
 Brooke finds herself warming to Johnny and confesses that she has not heard from her mother, who sends her money, in three months.
 Johnny offers to settle her hotel bill, which Brooke gladly accepts ("You're the Top").

 Michael and Rodney attend Kitty's musical and wind up sitting next to Brooke and Johnny.
 As the show begins, Brooke recognizes Kitty as her former schoolmate Kathy Krumm ("Find Me a Primitive Man").
 Afterwards, Michael, Brooke, and Johnny visit Kitty backstage and the two girls reunite.
 The four go to the nightclub and Michael invites them to his country house for the weekend.
 On the way, they pick up Elizabeth who finds herself attracted to Rodney, much to his annoyance.
-Then they stop at Johnny's place and Brooke is disappointed to find he's living in a poor apartment building.
-Kitty and Michael manage to bring them back to a good mood ("Friendship").
+They stop at Johnny's place and Brooke is disappointed to find he is living in a poor apartment building.
+Kitty and Michael manage to improve their mood ("Friendship").

 The next morning, Rodney and Elizabeth fix breakfast for their employers while recovering from a drinking binge.
 She tries to seduce him, to no avail ("But in the Morning, No").
-Johnny apologizes to Brooke for lying and promises he'll make a fortune soon.
+Johnny apologizes to Brooke for lying and promises he will make a fortune soon.
 When she remains mad at him, he goes for a walk around the grounds.
 He runs into Kitty and flirts with her.
 Michael squirts shaving alcohol in his eye and accidentally bursts into Brooke's bedroom ("At Long Last Love").